Council Hall

 Each land had its own council, which sent representatives to the great council.

-The council hall is the oldest building in Kirol, one of the few buildings in the world that survived the energy of the spinning sword.
+The council hall is the oldest building in Kirol, the largest building in the world that survived the energy of the spinning sword.

 The material looks like stone, but it’s not.